HinodeXRT/xrtpy/docs/getting_started.rst

 .. note::
    XRTpy has future plans to accept other plasma emission spectra model.

+XRTpy Variable Functionalities
+******************************
+    #.
 Filters
+        #.
+Practicable Filters
+            #.
+XRTpy objects workable filter: Aluminum medium, Aluminum mesh, Aluminum thick, Aluminum polyimide, Beryllium medium, Beryllium thick, Beryllium thin, Carbon polyimide, and Titanium polyimide,
+        #.
+Naming
+            #.
+Filters are expressed by their abbreviation when used in a XRTpy.
+For example, if we want to explore the channel filter that selects the titanium-on-polyimide filter, then the string would be 'Ti-poly'.
+The process is the same for all xrt filters.
+    #.
+Distinguish - Filter & Mirror
+        #.
+Filter in Filter Wheel
+            #.
+The XRT data is recorded through nine X-ray filters using two filter wheels.
+We are able to explore detailed information of the chosen XRT channel filter using `channel.filter_#`, where '#' is expressing filter wheel 1 or 2.
+For example, if we are exploring Carbon-on-Polyimide in filter wheel 1, we will be exploring channel.filter_1.
+        #.
+Mirror
+            #.
+XRTpy offers the ability to inspect the first and second surface mirror.
+To distinguish the mirrors we use `channel_mirror_#`, where '#' is the first or second mirror surface.

+Filters
 *******
-The XRT controls filter imaging using two sequentially positioned filter wheels, Figure 3.1: in the `SolarSoft XRT Analysis Guide`_ shows the XRT filter wheels as viewed from the sun.
+The XRT controls filter imaging using two sequentially positioned filter wheels, Figure 3.1 in the `SolarSoft XRT Analysis Guide`_ shows the XRT filter wheels as viewed from the sun.
 The existing filters are structures as so:

 #.
-Filters
+Filter Configuration
     #.
 Filter position
         #.
 Filter Wheel 1:
             -  Open
             -  Aluminum Polyimide
             -  Carbon Polyimide
-            -  Beryllium thin
+            -  Beryllium Thin
-            -  Beryllium medium
+            -  Beryllium Medium
-            -  Aluminum med
+            -  Aluminum Medium
         #.
 Filter Wheel 2:
             -  Open
-            -  Aluminum mesh
+            -  Aluminum Mesh
             -  Titanium Polyimide
             -  G-band
-            -  Aluminum thick
+            -  Aluminum Thick
-            -  Beryllium thick
+            -  Beryllium Thick
     #.
 Open
         Visible light shutter position.
 Reference the XRT mechanisms in the `SolarSoft XRT Analysis Guide`_ for more information about 'Open' shutter position.
     #.
 G-band
-        G-band visible light onto the CCD
+        The G-Band filter allows visible light into the telescope and onto the CCD.

-#.
-Filter Naming
-        Filters are expressed by their abbreviation when used in a XRTpy.
-For example, if we want to explore the channel filter that selects the titanium-on-polyimide filter, then the string would be 'Ti-poly'.
-The process is the same for all xrt filters.

-#.
-Distinguish - Filter & Mirror
-    #.
-Filter in Filter Wheel
-        #.
-The XRT data is recorded through nine X-ray filters using two filter wheels.
-We are able to explore detailed information of the chosen XRT channel filter using `channel.filter_#`, where '#' is expressing filter wheel 1 or 2.
-For example, if we are  exploring Carbon-on-Polyimide in filter wheel 1, we will be exploring channel.filter_1.
-Exploring the other filter will yield "Open".
-    #.
-Mirror
-        #.
-XRTpy offers the ability to inspect the first and second surface mirror.
-To distinguish the mirrors we use `channel_mirror_#`, where '#' is the first or second mirror surface.

 .. _SolarSoft XRT Analysis Guide: https://xrt.cfa.harvard.edu/resources/documents/XAG/XAG.pdf